 Compliance with the Health Insurance Portability and Accountability Act (HIPAA) is not only required by law, but it is also essential for the proper management and profitability of healthcare providers.
-The HIPAA Privacy Rule, the HIPAA Security Rule and HIPAA risk assessment requirements were developed by the U.S. Department of Health and Human Services’ Office of Civil Rights.
-HIPAA is comprised of three parts: security, privacy and EDI (code sets, transactions and identifiers).
+The HIPAA Privacy Rule, the HIPAA Security Rule, and HIPAA risk assessment requirements were developed by the U.S. Department of Health and Human Services’ Office of Civil Rights.
+HIPAA is comprised of three parts: security, privacy, and EDI (code sets, transactions, and identifiers).
 All areas must be in compliance to ensure the privacy of patient health information.
-KraftCPAs Nashville HIPAA & HITECH Compliance Healthcare Team can help.

 HIPAA Risk Analysis

-We help our clients comply with the requirements necessary to achieve Meaningful Use, from the planning to attestation stages, with minimal disruption to patients, staff and office workflow.
-Our MU consulting services not only help clients to utilize certified EHRs to maintain complete health records for patients, but also to meet MU goals and qualify for the maximum reimbursement amounts.
+We help our clients comply with the requirements necessary to achieve meaningful use (MU), from the planning to attestation stages, with minimal disruption to patients, staff, and office workflow.
+Our MU consulting services not only help clients maintain complete health records for patients, but also to meet MU goals and qualify for maximum reimbursement amounts.

 Because HIPAA compliance is an ongoing, dynamic process, additional areas of operations also affect your risk management.
 As part of our commitment to our clients, we also provide the following services:

-The Health Information Technology for Economic and Clinical Health (HITECH) Act, which was enacted and signed into law in 2009, also addresses security and privacy concerns that arise when health information is transmitted electronically.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act, enacted and signed into law in 2009, also addresses security and privacy concerns that arise when health information is transmitted electronically.
 Several provisions in the HITECH Act relate to and strengthen the enforcement of HIPAA.
-We are also able to provide the services listed above in relation to HITECH compliance.
+We also provide the services listed above in relation to HITECH compliance.

-For any healthcare organization, protecting sensitive health information must be an absolute priority.
-But between ever-evolving security threats and increasingly complex government regulations, it’s difficult to stay on top of the necessary security measures to keep patients’ information safe while remaining compliant.
+For any healthcare organization, protecting sensitive information must be a priority.
+But between the latest security threats and complex regulations, it’s difficult to stay aware of new security measures while also remaining compliant.
 HITRUST sets the standard for healthcare information security, so any entity that handles PHI or other sensitive data should be intimately familiar with it.
-Learn more about our HITRUST compliance & certification services.
+Learn more about our HITRUST compliance and certification services.